Marshall-mk/Echodream/README.md

 ## TRAINING
 <!-- <details open id="training">
 <summary style="font-size: 1.5em; font-weight: bold;">Training the video models<hr></summary> -->
-We trained two video models, one with text conditioning and the other with class conditioning on only the cardiacnet dataset
+We trained two video models, one with text conditioning on all datasets and another with class conditioning on only the cardiacnet dataset.

 ```bash
 # 	WITH TEXT CONDITIONING